Neuronal-Oscillations/group-handbook/docs/data/analysis.md

 ```
 #### Jupyter

-Now start Jupyher and change to the MNE KerneL:
+Now start Jupyher and change to the MNE Kernel:

 1. Launch Jupyter Notebook (go to '>' in lower left corner of the NoMachine interface and find Jupyter under applications (use the command `/apps/common/arc-app-startup/jupyter/Anaconda3-2022.05`).
 2. Open your desired notebook (e.g. the FLUX scripts).